The New York Yankees are an incredibly historic ball club that has fielded a number of legendary catchers over the decades.

 “WAR measures a player's value in all facets of the game by deciphering how many more wins he's worth than a replacement-level player at his same position (e.g., a Minor League replacement or a readily available fill-in free agent).”

 Keep in mind that there is a different formula used for pitchers and for position players, and WAR calculations can vary slightly by media outlet (such as Fangraphs and Baseball-Reference).

 Still, it’s an incredibly useful (and popular) metric, since it captures the holistic value that a player provides to his team.

-For this post, I researched every catcher that has ever worn a Yankees jersey and ranked them by career and single season WAR, using Baseball Reference as the source.
+For this post, I researched every catcher that has ever worn a Yankees jersey and ranked them by career and single season WAR, using Baseball Reference as the source (also referred to as bWAR).
 Thus, I scanned player metrics going back to 1913 - the season that the Highlanders officially became the Yankees.

 The following list highlights the top five Yankees catchers ranked by career WAR, while the second list showcases the top five best seasons by a Yankees catcher, ranked by WAR.

 Top 5 Yankees Catchers by Career WAR